dbeniamin/1-100_PythonCode_Challenge/README.md

 **03.06.2024 -> day 44 - CSS - Intermediate** - Intermediate level of CSS structure and design.
 - Several exercises are based on intermediate level of CSS structure and implementation.

+**05.06.2024 -> day 45 - Web Scraping - Beautiful Soup** - Top 100 movies to watch application.
+- Uses Beautiful Soup to scrape the data and other data manipulation techniques to make the list of top 100 movies to watch.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.